Join a Hope Group

 We were made to be in community with one another.
 The Christian life isn’t an individual journey.
 Instead, we need each other for spiritual growth and together we form the body of Christ.
 Hope Groups give us a place where these needs can be met.

 Every group is different.
 Some decide to meet indefinitely, others for a year, still others for less (like the length of one study).
-You’ll have an opportunity to discuss this with a new Hope Group at Hope Groups Kickoff.
+You’ll have an opportunity to discuss this with a new Hope Group at a Group Study meeting.
 If you’re already in a Hope Group, we’d encourage you to have that conversation with your group members so everyone is on the same page.

 If you’re already in a small group, whether you call it a life group, care group, small group, home group or whatever group, it can be a Hope Group!
 Hope Groups is the name we’re using to refer to all small groups of people at Hope who meet for connection, growth and service.